Sporting Director & Head Coach: Gregg Berhalter

 Prior to his time with Valencia CF, Estevez worked with CF San Jose, a youth soccer academy in Valencia, Spain.
 He originally worked as a youth team Head Coach upon his arrival on July of 1999, overseeing the Under-12, U-14, U-15, U-16, and U-18 sides during his time there.
 In July of 2003, he was made Technical Director.
 Estevez also served as CF San Jose’s Director of Methodology from 2010-2011.

-Estevez and his wife Amparo have been married for eight years and have two children.
+Estevez and his wife Amparo have two children – Sandra and Nico.

 One of the most renowned goalkeepers in Major League Soccer history, Onstad is the League’s all-time leader in goals against average (minimum 15,000 minutes played), posting a career mark of 1.12.
 His 25-year professional journey spanned across Canada, Scotland and the United States.
 With 16 years of experience already under his belt, Onstad played eight more successful seasons in MLS with San Jose (2003-2005) and Houston (2006-2010) before briefly retiring and joining D.C.
 United’s technical staff as an Assistant Coach.
 Due to injuries to United’s goalkeepers in 2011, the then 43-year-old returned as a player-coach and made three starts in his ninth MLS campaign, including a five-save victory in the 3-1 United win over the Crew on March 19, 2011.
 Onstad returned to his coaching duties midway through the 2011 campaign and departed to become Chief Scout and Manager of Football Partnerships of Toronto FC in January of 2013.